pace-neutrons/Euphonic/doc/source/interpolate.rst

 can still be accessed as normal with the same indices as the input q-point list.
 This is turned on by default, but can be turned off using ``reduce_qpts=False``

+**use_c**

+Whether to use the optional C extension to calculate phonon frequencies and eigenvectors, using C enables multithreading and is likely to increase performance.
+If ``use_c=True`` and the Euphonic C extension hasn't been installed, it will print a warning and fall back to the pure Python calculation.
+By default ``use_c=False``

+**n_threads**

+When ``use_c=True`` the phonon frequency/eigenvector calculation can be parallelised over q-points using OpenMP threads.
+The number of threads should be set to the number of cores on your machine, by default no multithreading is used (``n_threads=1``)

 Docstring
 ---------
 .. autofunction:: euphonic.data.interpolation.InterpolationData.calculate_fine_phonons